redhat-ai-services/kubeflow-pipelines-examples/README.md

     * Now go to RHOAI and into the Data Science Pipelines section.
 Click on `Import pipeline` and upload the generated yaml file.
     * To run this pipeline click on the Create Run option.
     * To check the run, go to the Experiments section in RHOAI.

+2. `01_test_connection_via_route.py`

+    * This pipeline just checks if we can connect to kfp with the route that we entered in the .env file.
+If we can connect to it, it also displays the list of experiements and the list of the pipelines.
+    * To run this example use the following command.
+You will be able to see the output in the terminal.
+    ```
+    python pipelines/01_test_connection_via_route.py
+    ```